Digital litigation at the Court

 The Court recognises the pivotal role of technology in delivering access to justice in the digital age.

-The Supreme Court provides digital litigation services for virtual and hybrid hearings, and other digitally enabled Court services.
+The Supreme Court supports virtual and hybrid hearings, and other digitally enabled Court services.

-The Court has dedicated teams that support and assist the judiciary, practitioners and the public who make use of all Digital Litigation.
+The Court has dedicated teams that support and assist the judiciary, practitioners and the public to make use of digital litigation tool and processes.

 The preferred platforms for virtual and hybrid hearings are WebEx for Criminal Trial Division and Court of Appeal and Zoom for Commercial and Common Law Trial Divisions.